HayekLab/TezosBook/README.md

 contributors.
 A Tezos address has been setup for this purpose and Hayek Lab has funded it with an initial 200 tezzies:

 KT1PkZsLazRwdCYd7Wktg57KrGTAT4Ft9XjE
 http://tzscan.io/KT1PkZsLazRwdCYd7Wktg57KrGTAT4Ft9XjE
+Anyone is encourage to contribute with donation as well.